 Spod rods are used to cast heavy “spods” (we’ll get into what a spod is further through the post) far distances.

-Spod rods usually have progressive action which refers to how much the rod bends under pressure.
+Spod rods usually have progressive action, which refers to how much the rod bends under pressure.

-When casting with a heavy spod the rod will bend “progressively” throughout near enough the whole length of rod.
+When casting with a heavy spod, the rod will bend “progressively” throughout near enough the whole length of rod.

 Spod rods are made with heavy test curves of 3lb or above to ensure they can handle your spod full of carp freebies and will be built to high quality to ensure they don’t crumble under the pressure of casting heavy weights.

-Depending on what weight of spod you are planning to use should influence what test curve you opt for.
+What weight of spod you are planning to use should influence what test curve you opt for.

-On the other hand if you are planning to use a smaller spod with lighter baits inside a 3lb test curve rod will handle the challenge no problem at all.
+On the other hand, if you are planning to use a smaller spod with lighter baits inside a 3lb test curve rod will handle the challenge no problem at all.
 Spod rods with test curves at around the 5lb mark will be ideal for casting a spod set up of around 10oz.

-High end spod rods with high test curves will have no issue casting weights surpassing 10oz if you really want to get massive amounts of baits into your swim.
+High-end spod rods with high test curves will have no issue casting weights surpassing 10oz if you really want to get massive amounts of baits into your swim.

 Spod rods are generally on the lighter side as they are used to cast regularly throughout your session.